 At least two "must select" engagement review oversights must be performed by a committee member and may be performed on-site or off-site.
-The two engagement oversights must include audits of employee benefits plans under the Employee Retirement Income Security Act (ERISA), engagements under the Government Auditing Standards, audits of insured depository institutions subject to the Federal Deposit Insurance Corporation (FDIC) Improvement Act of 1991 or audits of carrying broker dealers.
+The two engagement oversights must include audits of employee benefits plans under the Employee Retirement Income Security Act (ERISA), engagements under the Government Auditing Standards, audits of insured depository institutions subject to the Federal Deposit Insurance Corporation (FDIC) Improvement Act of 1991, audits of carrying broker dealers, or service organization engagements (SOC 1 and 2).
 Also, the two oversights selected should not be of the same type of audit.